Your Guide To Rhodes Island, Greece

 The ancient town of Lindos lies about 45 km from Rhodes Town.
 Dating back to the tenth century BC, it was a major trading center with a strategic position halfway between Greece and the Middle East.

-You can explore important ruins, the imposing Doric Temple of Athena, the entrance gateways, Propylaea (the gateways) of the Sanctuary, and a more recent Roman Temple.
+You can explore important ancient ruins, the imposing Doric Temple of Athena, the entrance gateways, Propylaea (the gateways) of the Sanctuary, and a more recent Roman Temple.

 TOUR RECOMMENDATION

-Discover Lindos village and its ancient acropolis, the ancient stadium, the theatre, and the Temple of Apollo
+Discover Lindos village and its ancient Acropolis, the ancient stadium, the theatre, and the Temple of Apollo

 Book a private day trip to Lindos Village & Acropolis here.

-Archaeological Museum
+Archaeological Museum Of Rhodes

 To learn more about the island’s history, the best thing to do once you’ve explored the main archaeological sites is to devote a couple of hours to the Archaeological Museum of Rhodes in the Old Town.